 It is most important to know into which class an insect pest falls, before planning a campaign.
-The migrants avoid the climatic extremes of the desert by their mobility and the next generation may feed up hundreds of miles away from their parents' breedingplace.
+The migrants avoid the climatic extremes of the desert by their mobility and the next generation may feed up hundreds of miles away from their parents' breeding-place.
 In general they inhabit the desert and the plains during the cooler months and tend to feed on ephemeral and rather varied annual vegetation.
 They seldom bury deep in the soil.
 They are multivoltine, and grow up quickly.

-The residents avoid the unfavourable climatic extremes by a highly developed diapause.
 They inhabit the desert all the year round but in many cases are only active for a few months each year, being dormant for the rest.
 They frequently bury deep in the soil (nine inches is quite normal) and are mostly univoltine or bivoltine, as far as the knowledge of their early stages permits one to judge.
 (We are still unfortunately ignorant of the biology of many species of the lepidoptera of the Middle East.)
 Like the migrants, their larval stage if not subterranean, generally coincides with the cool moist winter season and early spring, in the south and the warmer period of spring and early summer before desiccation sets in, further north.